B.Slade: 2014–present

 2014 saw a resurgence from the artist as a viable mainstream producer and songwriter, placing songs on albums from Sheila E. (Icon) and Faith Evans (Incomparable).
-He also wrote and co-produced Angie Fisher's smash hit single, "I.R.S.".
-The song became a runaway hit upon its debut on Stevie Wonder's Los Angeles radio station KJLH, before going nationwide and peaking at No. 29 on Billboards Adult R&B chart shortly thereafter.
-"I.R.S." was nominated for Best Traditional R&B Performance at the 57th Annual Grammy Awards, garnering Fisher her first Grammy nod and giving him his third.
-He worked with Fisher on her debut album from Hidden Beach Records.
+He also wrote and co-produced Angie Fisher's single "I.R.S.".
+The song became a hit upon its debut on Stevie Wonder's Los Angeles radio station KJLH, before going nationwide and peaking at No. 29 on Billboards Adult R&B chart.
+"I.R.S." was nominated for Best Traditional R&B Performance at the 57th Annual Grammy Awards, her first Grammy nod.
+He also worked with Fisher on her debut album from Hidden Beach Records.

-In 2015, he co-wrote several songs on Elijah Blake's debut album, Shadows & Diamonds, including the hit "I Just Wanna..." (which peaked at No. 23 on Billboard's Hot R&B Songs chart) and its title track.
+In 2015, B.Slade co-wrote several songs on Elijah Blake's debut album, Shadows & Diamonds, including "I Just Wanna..." (which peaked at No. 23 on Billboard's Hot R&B Songs chart) and its title track.
 He also wrote and arranged the song "Unhappy" from Jordin Sparks' third album, Right Here Right Now, and produced comeback singles from Tisha Campbell-Martin and Chaka Khan.
 B.Slade also contributed as a singer, writer, and producer on Snoop Dogg's gospel compilation album, Bible of Love (2016).